-The meter it there to support you in balancing your exposure settings.
-You need to know a bit about the other technical settings, setting your ISO, aperture based on the light and your creatve goals — then observing the meter and moving it to the middle to set your shutter speed.
+The meter is there to support you in balancing your exposure settings.
+You need to know a bit about the other technical settings, setting your ISO, aperture based on the light, and your creative goals -- then observing the meter and moving it to the middle to set your shutter speed.

 I’ve worked with a lot of moms and a lot of cameras and, unfortunately, the way to change each setting is different on just about every camera model.